Software apps and online services

 To make the wiring easier, I took the whole cabinet out.
 Then I removed all the components, cleaned the ole thing and started with the installation.

-I am not reusing the original display.
+I am not reusing the original control panel.
 It could probably be integrated somehow, but since it only shows the temperature, it's not worth the effort.
 I also thought about installing a touch display, but they kinda do not work if your fingers are all wet.
+So I replaced the control panel with a metal sheet with 6 water resistant push buttons.

 Next I installed two DIN rails, one in the middle between the cable ducts, and one 75 mm below the middle cable duct.
 I use self-tapping screws to mount all of the components.